Examining Different Research Communities: Authorship Network: Methods and Results

 \subsection{Paper Publication Pattern}

-In order to understand the publication record of these two domains, we have accumulated the number of published papers each year within the time frame.
-The trend shows how the two domains are different in terms of paper publishing each year.
-Figure 2 shows that data mining publication records have increased over the years which means researchers have paid more attention to this domain.
-On the other hand, the record has changed and reduced over time for software engineering.
-This information definitely shows how one research area is emerging more than the other.
-From the distribution, we can see that for data mining conferences, publication significantly increased from 2012 and the highest number of published papers was 312 in the year 2018.
-On the other hand, software engineering reached its highest peak in 2005 and after that, the number of published papers/acceptance rates slowly decreased every year.
-The software engineering conferences had highest number of publications 238 in 2005 and the lowest in the year 2020 and 2021.
+In order to understand the publication record of these two domains, we accumulated the number of published papers each year within the time frame.
+The trend shows how the two domains differ in terms of paper publishing over time.
+Figure 2 highlights that data mining publication records have steadily increased, reflecting growing attention and interest from researchers in this domain.
+On the other hand, the number of publications in software engineering has declined over time.
+This contrast demonstrates how one research area is emerging more rapidly than the other.

+The data shows that publication in data mining conferences significantly increased from 2012, reaching its highest peak with 312 published papers in 2018.
+In contrast, software engineering conferences peaked earlier, with 238 papers in 2005, followed by a steady decline, reaching the lowest number of publications in 2020 and 2021.

+While these trends are informative, it is important to consider alternative explanations for these differences.
+One factor could be changing acceptance rates, which may have remained constant or varied differently between the two fields.
+Also, higher number of researchers in data mining than software engineering could be another reason of decreased number of publications.
+It is also possible that researchers are getting more interested in data mining over time.
+Additionally, the emergence of competing conferences in software engineering might have split the pool of submissions, contributing to the observed decline.
+Conversely, the increasing focus on data mining, driven by the rise of big data and machine learning applications, may have spurred more publications in that field.
+Although this study does not examine these factors in detail, they offer plausible explanations for the publication trends observed in Figure 2.